Difference Between Stouts and Porters

 Stout vs Porter: Which one is better?

-Stout porters are both dark beers with a long history.
+Stout and porter are both dark beers with a long history.
 But which one is better?

 When it comes to dark beers, there are two main styles: stout and porter.
 But what’s the difference between the two?
 And which one should you choose?

-We’ve already discussed the difference between stout and porter, but in short, the main difference is that porter is typically lighter in body and color.
+We’ve already discussed the difference between porter and stout, but in short, the main difference is that porter is typically lighter in body and color.
 Stout, on the other hand, is usually fuller-bodied and darker.

 There are many different types of stout and porter, so it’s impossible to say which one is definitively better.
 It’s up to you to try both styles and decide which one you like best.